Family Law Attorneys in Alabama

 If you need a post divorce petition filed we usually charge retainers for that as well.
 When you call and speak to our attorney we can also quote our retainer fees for additional matters such as adoptions, custody, or divorce modifications.
 If you want to get the uncontested divorce process started then you can fill out and send us a divorce questionnaire online today.
 If you need help with some other family law matter, then call us today to speak with our Alabama family law attorneys for a quick consult over the phone.

 If there is no agreement, then you will have to file a contested divorce.
 In a contested divorce, a retainer is paid and the divorce lawyer begins working and billing out of the retainer at an hourly rate.
 The retainer fees for a contested divorces is usually thousands of dollars or more, depending on your particular situation.
 If you call our divorce lawyer today they can give you a quick phone consultation and usually quote you a retainer fee the same day you call.
-You can also call and schedule an in person appointment with our local divorce attorney anytime.
+You can also call and schedule an in person appointment with our local divorce & family law attorney anytime.

 All divorce proceedings in Alabama begin with the filing of a document called a Complaint.
 The Complaint is a legal document that basically is asking the particular Court for specific things.
 Some things the Complaint might ask for are an Order granting him or her a divorce and to award certain things to them concerning the division of marital property, custody, and other marital issues.